 So much has been written concerning the evils of high cholesterol, however very little has been reported concerning low cholesterol.
 Low cholesterol (<150) can be normal for a vegan or vegetarian and those with a genetic predisposition, however a National Institute of Health meta-analysis indicates that LOW TOTAL CHOLESTEROL (<160mg/dL) is associated with…

 Know your numbers and balance your body chemistry with nutrition via a functional blood chemistry analysis.
 Realize that so-called ‘normal’ lab ranges are much too broad and not considered to be ‘healthy’ or ‘optimal.’
 Increased triglycerides in conjunction with a low HDL along with increased inflammatory markers (insulin, A1c, CRP, fibrinogen, iron, ferritine, homocysteine) are more significant factors for heart disease than high cholesterol by itself.
 Factors that have a far greater influence for cardiovascular risk are iron overload, heavy metal toxicity, calcification, insulin resistance (pre-diabetes), chronic inflammation and oxidation.

 The standard cholesterol panel does not predict the potential for disease of the arteries, and does provide enough information.

 Include the following blood tests:

 If you’re a post-menopausal women with high cholesterol, your doctor will almost certainly recommend cholesterol-lowering medication or statins.
 And it just might kill you. –Dr. Mark Hyman

-The scientific community has also found that statins negatively impact women in particular.
+The scientific community has also found that statin drugs negatively impact women in particular.

 A study in the journal Atherosclerosis found that statin drug use is associated with a 52% increased risk of calcified coronary plaque compared to non-users.
 Coronary artery calcification is the hallmark of heart disease!